js-arias/gm-paleomap/README.md

 of the *PaleoMap* model
 that can be downloaded from the [EarthByte page](https://www.earthbyte.org/paleomap-paleoatlas-for-gplates/).

+## Time frame

+The rotations are defined from 540 million years ago (up to 600 for the plate motion model) to today, in time stages of 5 million years.

 ## Pixelation

 The model is available in three resolutions: